sscien/pecgs-pipeline/README.md

 The pecgs-pipeline also has tooling to track output files and run metadata.

-To generate result files run the following command from the terminal at the beginning of step 1 (the one inside pecgs-pipeline/src/compute1).
+To generate result files run the following command from the terminal at the beginning of step 1.

 ```bash
 python generate_run_commands.py summarize-run PIPELINE_NAME RUN_LIST RUN_DIR
 ```

-After running this command, there should be three new files in RUN_DIR: `analysis_summary.txt`, `run_summary.txt`, and `runlist.txt`.
+After running this command, there should be three new files in RUN_DIR (assuming there are runs that have successfully completed): `analysis_summary.txt`, `run_summary.txt`, and `runlist.txt`.

 + `analysis_summary.txt`
   + A tab-seperated txt file containing output files and various metadata.